 - Salt

 - Dissolved and particulate nutrients

-- Suspended solids, including phytoplankton biomass (chlorophyll α).
+- Phytoplankton biomass (chlorophyll a).

 Flow provides habitat and resources for aquatic organisms by altering the concentrations and transport of dissolved and particulate matter.
 Ultimately this governs the physiology, distribution and abundance of organisms.
 Here we consider dissolved and particulate matter to include: